jundalisay/superb/content/en/research/mohammad/quran/sura-052.md

-52. THE MOUNT (at-Tur)
+---
+title: "THE MOUNT (at-Tur)"
+heading: "Chapter 52 of the Quran Simplified"
+date: 2022-01-31
+image: "/covers/quran.jpg"
+description: "This is the Book in which there is no doubt, a guide for the righteous."
+linkb: /research/mohammad/quran/
+linkbtext: "Index"
+linkf: /research/mohammad/quran/
+linkftext: "Index"
+---

 1-6.
 By the Mount and the seething sea, in the frequented House with the elevated roof, in a Book inscribed with a published scroll.

 7-8.
 The punishment of your Lord is coming.There is nothing to avert it.

-9. On the Day when the heaven sways in agitation.
+{{< s v="9" >}}  On the Day when the heaven sways in agitation.

-10. And the mountains go into motion.
-11. Woe on that Day to the deniers.
+{{< s v="10" >}}  And the mountains go into motion.{{< s v="11" >}}  Woe on that Day to the deniers.

 12. Those who play with speculation.
 13. The Day when they are shoved into the Fire